 Grade 4 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 1 Why do your biceps bulge?
-4-LS1-1 Muscles & Skeleton turn pull on the bones, causing you to move.
-Your then use to construct an explanation for Students consider how human motion is made possible by a system of muscles, tendons and bones.
+4-LS1-1 Muscles & Skeleton Like a machine or robot, the body has parts, or structures, for moving around (e.g. the limbs).
+In order to move (one of the body's functions), the body needs at least two things: muscles and bones.
+The contraction of your muscles pulls on tendons, which in turn pull on the bones, causing you to move.
+Your external parts (such as appendages) are controlled by your brain like a marionette puppet (a topic we explore in Lesson 4).
+DCIs: LS1.A Students build a model of a finger that they then use to construct an explanation for how fingers move.
+Students consider how human motion is made possible by a system of muscles, tendons and bones.
 Students consider the cause and effect relationship between tendons and the muscles and bones that they move.
 What do people who are blind see?
-4-LS1-1 4-LS1-2 4-PS4-2 Light, Eyes, & Vision Students discover the basics of how their eyes work, Students build a model of a eyeball that they then use to construct an explanation of why some people have blurry vision.
+4-LS1-1 4-LS1-2 4-PS4-2 Light, Eyes, & Vision Continuing the analogy of the body as a machine or robot, we now consider its "sensors"-the sensory organs, in this lesson focusing specifically on the eyes.
+Students discover the basics of how their eyes work, and figure out some of the causes of vision problems.
+DCIs: LS1.A; Foundational for LS1.D, PS4.B Students build a model of a eyeball that they then use to construct an explanation of why some people have blurry vision.
 Students think about how the eye works as a system of different parts that interact to facilitate vision.
 Students consider how light interacts with the system to determine what images we see (cause and effect .)
-Lesson 3 How can some animals see in the dark?
-4-LS1-1 4-LS1-2 4-PS4-2 Structure & Function of Eyes exploring the function of their iris and pupil.
-Students conduct an investigation to see how pupils change in response to light.
+How can some animals see in the dark?
+4-LS1-1 4-LS1-2 4-PS4-2 Structure & Function of Eyes Students delve further into the workings of the eye, exploring the function of their iris and pupil.
+DCIs: LS1.A; Extends LS1.D, PS4.B Students conduct an investigation to see how pupils change in response to light.
 Students build a model of an eye (extending the model they built in Lesson 2) to explain how changes in pupil size changes the image that appears on the retina.
 Students continue to think about how the eye works as a system and how changes to each part impact the system as a whole.
 Students also reason about the effect of changes in pupil size (cause and effect).
 Lesson 4 How does your brain control your body?
 4-LS1-1 4-LS1-2 Brain, Nerves, & Information Processing Continuing the analogy of the body as a machine or robot, we finally consider the body's 'build-in computer' or central processor: the brain, and its accompanying nerves.
 Students explore the brain's role in receiving information from the senses, processing that information, and controlling the muscles to enable movement.
-DCIs: LS1.A, LS1.D 1 ' Students identify patterns based on how their brains process information.
+DCIs: LS1.A, LS1.D Students conduct investigations to explore how the brain processes information and responds to that information.
+Students analyze and interpret data from the investigations to determine how fast their reflexes are.
+Students identify patterns based on how their brains process information.

-Birth of Rocks (4-8 weeks)
+Birth of Rocks (5-10 weeks)